libremfg/rhize-docs/content/deploy/install/services.md

 If the install is successful, the UI is available on its [default port]({{< ref "default-ports" >}}).

+## Install Audit (Optional)

+Audit captures data changes to that an audit log report can be accurately created.

+Install audit with these steps:

+1. Modify the Audit Helm file as needed.
+2. Install with Helm:

+    ```bash
+    helm install audit -f audit.yaml libre/audit -n {{< param application_name >}}
+    ```

 ## Troubleshoot

 - **Is my service running?**